Posted in

 MovingSports SL1200: Main Features and Specs

-Here are the main features and specifications of the MovingSports SL1200 50D wheels.
-Other rim depths (40D and 65D) are also available.
+Here are the main features and specifications of the MovingSports SL1200cs 50D wheels.
+Other rim depths (40D and 65D) are also available, and a version with steel Pillar spokes is available for $999.

 Main Features